Showing top 0 results 0 results found

 Customer journey and customer life cycle are widely confused terms.
 The easiest way to tell the difference is by understanding the perspective.

 Both phrases refer to the path a consumer goes through as they develop a relationship with your brand and product.
-However, customer journey is understood from the customers’ perspective, while customer life cycle refers to the businesses’ view.
+However, the customer journey is understood from the customers’ perspective, while the customer life cycle refers to the businesses’ view.

-Customer journey is the consumers’ path understood from the customers’ perspective.
+The customer journey is the consumers’ path understood from the customers’ perspective.
 It includes all the steps they take as they grow their relationship with your brand and products.

-#How to create an effective customer journey map
+How to create an effective customer journey map

 A customer journey map is a visualization of the steps a customer takes throughout their customer journey.
-It allows your teams to understand the path customers go through and find touchpoints that allow them to improve customer experience.
+It allows your teams to understand the path customers go through and find touchpoints that allow them to the improve customer experience.